miroleon/Lavitate/README.md

-# lavitate
+# LAVITATE
- This is an experimental app for a webcam to AI workflow with ComfyUI.
+This is an experimental app for a webcam-to-AI workflow with ComfyUI.